Jestemkioskiem/alexa-json_generator/README.md

 This is used for Synonyms and is optional.
 Input them the same way you did with `api_value`, but in a list.

 Example for the abovage usage is accessible at line 38 in form of a comment.
+An Example output file is accessible as the "example.txt" in this repository.